 Policy on Conflicts of Interest

-The purpose of this policy (the “Policy”) is to protect the interests of the Council when it is contemplating entering into a transaction or arrangement that might benefit the private interest of a Director or Key Employee of the Council.
+The purpose of this policy (the “Policy”) is to protect the interests of the Council when it is contemplating entering into a transaction or arrangement that might benefit the private interest of a Director, Officer, or Key Person of the Council.
 The Council will not enter into any such transaction or arrangement unless it is determined by the Board in the manner described below to be fair, reasonable, and in the best interests of the Council at the time of such determination.
 This Policy is intended to supplement, but not replace, any applicable state and federal laws governing conflicts of interest applicable to nonprofit and charitable organizations.

 A Related Party Transaction is not necessarily a prohibited transaction.
 Under this Policy, if the Council contemplates entering into a Related Party Transaction, the Independent Directors of the Board or the Audit Committee must determine if the transaction is fair, reasonable, and in the best interests of the Council at the time of such determination.